Why Sea Rovers?

-At that time however Wayan could not swim let alone dive.
+At that time however, Wayan could not swim let alone dive.
 But his abilities in handling guests and personality made me think this was a future divemaster.
 Now if I could just get rid of that look of terror when entering the water, we’d be quids in.

 In December 2015, Wayan became SSI Instructor No #72881.
 We’re all very proud of him.

-When asked what he likes about diving he said “Diving is fun, finding new stuff and meeting new people”.
+When asked what he likes about diving he said: “Diving is fun, finding new stuff and meeting new people”.

 From the age of 11yrs Abdul was out fishing with his father.
-From 2001-05 Abdul crewed on one of the large fishing vessels trawling the length and breath of Indonesia.
-He’s sailed up to Sulawasi, through the Kangeans and across to Flores.
+From 2001-05 Abdul crewed on one of the large fishing vessels trawling the length and breadth of Indonesia.
+He’s sailed up to Sulawesi, through the Kangeans and across to Flores.
 But in 2005, which is when our paths first crossed, he looked for something better paid and closer to home in order to help his family.

-Unfortunately Abdul dropped out after doing his PADI open water diver certification.
-He’d been offered a land based job at a local shrimp farm.
+Unfortunately, Abdul dropped out after doing his PADI open water diver certification.
+He’d been offered a land-based job at a local shrimp farm.
 But the love of the sea that flows through his veins won out and when I asked the local Nelayan to send candidates for the post of skipper for the ‘Vicious Guppy’ he applied.
-When asked why he wanted to be a Sea Rover he answered “I love the sea and am not happy working on land, plus I want to learn a new career.”
+When asked why he wanted to be a Sea Rover he answered: “I love the sea and am not happy working on land, plus I want to learn a new career.”